filipematias23/Bison-Fly/README.md

 # [Bison-Fly](https://github.com/filipematias23/Bison-Fly): UAV pipeline at NDSU Spring Wheat Breeding Program

 The **Bison-Fly** tutorial is the *NDSU Spring Wheat UAV Pipeline* developed in partnership with *Drone2Phenome* ([D2P](https://www.ag2pi.org/)).
-In this pipeline we are presenting step by step how we have been applying UAV data in our breeding program.
-This is an open source R code from which anyone may use and adopt it for different crops and situation.
-We hope this pipeline helps you with your research and all suggestions to improve it are welcome.
-Help us to build this platform in partnership with all D2P community.
+In this pipeline we present step-by-step how we leverage UAV data in our breeding program.
+This is open source R code that anyone may use and adopt for different crops and situations.
+We hope this pipeline helps you with your research, and all suggestions to improve it are welcome.
+Help us to build this platform in partnership with the D2P community.

 <p align="center">
   <img src="https://raw.githubusercontent.com/filipematias23/images/master/readme/BisonFly.jpg" width="40%" height="40%">